Wise-Wizard/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-An ANN model to predict whether a Customer in a Bank is on risk of leaving the Bank..
+An ANN model to predict whether a Customer of a Bank is on risk of leaving the Bank..